 Are there any other costs?
 Is there anything I need to bring?

-You may find it useful to bring a small hand mirror and portable digital recording device to class.
+You may find it useful to have a small hand mirror.

 When I've finished, what course can I do next?

 Accents: North American Standard and regional; Actor's Voice.